Dear reader of ADxS.org, please excuse the disruption.

 Rich clusters or hubs are clusters of brain regions that are more strongly connected to each other than the average brain region and therefore form the functional backbone of the brain

-One study found a reduced density of rich clubs among structural nodes in adults with ADHD, including10
+One study found a decreased density of rich clubs among structural nodes in adults with ADHD, including10

 • Bilateral precuneus